 MEDIATED INTIMACY: CHAIRS

 Two common lounge chairs sit back-to-back behind privacy curtains.
 Embedded with surface transducers (deconstructed speakers), the chairs emit low-frequency waveforms.
 A microphone in front of each chair triggers the transducers in the opposite chair.
 As participants wear headphones playing a drone composition to obfuscate external sounds, they use the microphones to engage in a conversation.
-The pitch and volume of each voice is tracked, producing vibrating sensations in the opposite chair which are felt as variable, dynamic, and musical.
-The result champions embodiment and privacy through a dialogue that is felt rather than heard.
+The pitch and volume of each voice is tracked, producing vibrating sensations in the opposite chair which are felt as variable, dynamic, and musica.
+The result considers the value of embodied and private networked communication through a dialogue that is felt rather than heard.